nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ```
 Here are the possible commands:

-add -e EVENT -t TIME -v VENUE: Add an event to the event list.
+add -e EVENT -t TIME -v VENUE -u PRIORITY: Add an event to the event list.
 list: List events.
 remove -e EVENT: Remove an event from the event list.
-add -p PARTICIPANT -e EVENT: Add a participant to an event.
+add -p PARTICIPANT -n NUMBER -email EMAIL -e EVENT: Add a participant to an event.
 add -m ITEM -e EVENT: Add an item to an event.
-view -e EVENT: View the list of participants of an event.
+view -e EVENT -y TYPE: View the list of participants or items of an event.
 remove -p PARTICIPANT -e EVENT: Remove a participant from an event.
 remove -m ITEM -e EVENT: Remove an item from an event.
+mark -e EVENT -s STATUS: Mark an event as done or not done.
+mark -p PARTICIPANT -e EVENT -s STATUS: Mark a participant as present or absent.
+sort -by KEYWORD: Sorts events by name/time/priority.
 copy FROM_EVENT > TO_EVENT: Copies participant list from one event to another.
+filter -e/-t/-u FILTER_DESCRIPTION: Filters events by name/time/priority.
 find -e EVENT -p NAME: Finds all participants with specified name in an event.
-filter -e/-t/-u FILTER_DESCRIPTION: Filters events by name/time/priority.
-sort -by KEYWORD: Sorts events by name/time/priority.
-save: Save latest changes to file.
-exit: Exit program.
+exit: Exit program
 ```

 Format: `menu`